Wonderful Compactification of Character Varieties: Poisson Structures

 It is well-known that if $X$ is a Poisson manifold and a Lie group $G$ acts on $X$ through Poisson maps, then the $G$--invariant functions on $X$ form a Poisson algebra (see for instance~\cite[p.
 24]{DuZu}).
 The following proposition is a version of this statement.

 \begin{proposition} Let $X$ be a quasi-projective Poisson variety and let $G$ be a reductive algebraic group that is a Poisson Lie group.
-If $G$ acts on $X$ and the action map $X\cross G \to X$ is Poisson, then the GIT quotient $X\quot G$ is a Poisson variety and the quotient map $X\to X\quot G$ is a Poisson map. \end{proposition}
+If $G$ acts on $X$ and the action map $X\cross G \to X$ is Poisson, then with respect to any $G$-linearized ample line bundle $L$, the GIT quotient $X\quot_L G$ is a Poisson variety and the quotient map $X\to X\quot_L G$ is a Poisson map. \end{proposition}

 \begin{proof} This is a consequence of Property $(1)$ in \cite[Lemma 5.4.5]{DuZu} which characterizes Poisson actions in terms of bivectors.
 The explicit statement, in the affine case, is given in \cite[Proposition 5.33]{LPV}.
-In the quasi-projective case, $X\quot G$ is built from open affine subvarieties (see \cite[Section 8.2]{Do}), so one can apply the affine case locally.
+In the quasi-projective case, $X\quot_L G$ is built from open affine subvarieties (see \cite[Section 8.2]{Do}), so one can apply the affine case locally.
 A detailed discussion is provided in the Appendix. \end{proof}

 \begin{theorem}$ $ There exists a Poisson structure on the wonderful compactification of a free group character variety over $\C$, and also on its boundary divisors. \end{theorem}

 \begin{proof}

 The Poisson structure on $\overline{\fX_{F_r}(G)}$ follows directly from Proposition~\ref{adinvar} and Proposition~\ref{lemmapoisson2}.